Truth and Sincerity: Building Authentic Foundations

 [Hadith,Muslim,"The worst of affairs are religious innovations.
 Every innovation is misguidance, and every misguidance is in the Fire."]

-Yet despite this clear warning, we see innovations creeping into our communities.
+Yet despite this clear warning, innovations creep into our communities.
 Why?
 Because Shaytan is clever.
-He doesn't come to a religious person and say, "Leave Islam."
+He doesn't say, "Leave Islam."
 Instead, he says, "Add to Islam.
 Make it 'better.'
 Make it 'easier.'
 Make it 'more spiritual.'"
 But Allah has already made it clear in Surat al-Ma'idah:

 [Quran,5:3,"Today I have perfected your religion for you, completed My favor upon you, and have chosen Islam as your religion."]